- Preparing the Target

 After that, of course, the previous content won't be recoverable.

 - Create a new primary partition using the n command.
-The first partition will be a FAT partition for storing the kernel image.
-It need only be big enough to store the kernel image.
+The first partition will be a FAT partition for storing the boot files.
+64 MB is typically more than enough for this purpose.

 Command (m for help): n